 - 1. Verify that internal diagnostics pass: Do the following substeps to verify passing of internal diagnostics. - a.
-Display the System diagnostics menu: - If the instrument is in tool-bar mode, click the MENU button to put the instrument into menu bar mode. - From the Utilities menu, select Instrument Diagnostics . . . .
-This displays the diagnostics control window. - b.
-Run the System Diagnostics: - First disconnect any input signals and probes from all four channels. - Click the Run button in the diagnostics control window. - c.
+Display the System diagnostics menu: - If the instrument is in toolbar mode, touch the MENU button to put the instrument into menu bar mode. - From the Utilities menu, select Instrument Diagnostics This displays the diagnostics control window. - b.
+Run the System Diagnostics: - First disconnect any input signals and probes from all four channels. - Touch the Run button in the diagnostics control window. - c.
 Wait: The internal diagnostics do an exhaustive verification of proper instrument function.
-This verification will take five to fifteen minutes.
-When the verification is finished, the resulting status will appear in the diagnostics control window. - d.
-Verify that no failures are found and reported on-screen.
-All tests should pass.
+This verification will take several minutes.
+When the verification is finished, the resulting status will appear in the diagnostics control window.